seinecle/blog/_posts/2023-10-12-visions-future-generative-ai.md

 ## 3. Mustafa Suleyman: containment is needed

 ### Who?
 [Mustafa Suleyman](https://en.wikipedia.org/wiki/Mustafa_Suleyman) was the cofounder of DeepMind which developed AlphaGo, the system that beat the best player at the game of Go in 2015.
-He then become vice president of AI product management and AI policy at Google. he is now co-founder and CEO of [Inflection AI](https://inflection.ai/), which develops personal assistants with generative AI.
+He then became vice president of AI product management and AI policy at Google.
+He is now co-founder and CEO of [Inflection AI](https://inflection.ai/), which develops personal assistants with generative AI.

 ### Source
 ["The Coming Wave"](https://www.amazon.com/Coming-Wave-Technology-Twenty-first-Centurys/dp/0593593952), a book praised by a vast array of scientists, entrepreneurs and key opinion leaders.

 ![image](https://github.com/seinecle/blog/assets/1244100/745f71bc-31af-4590-a535-f38fdbfcde49)

-Date: September 2023
+Date: published in September 2023

 ### Argument
 Generative AI will cause major disruptions at the societal level in the short term (5 to 10 years).
 Not because it will become super human (AGI) though it might, but because it is already an ACI (Artificial Capable Intelligence).
 Generative AI enables the development of intelligent agents at low cost and "en masse".
 Dilemna: this will probably create many good things, however it will be very hard to contain its nefarious uses because software is harder to trace than say, nuclear material.